Monoprix sells off your personal data

 Here are the companies that track you from the Monoprix home page, without consent:

-• AB Tasty : French A/B testing and site personalization tool.
+• AB Tasty: a French A/B testing and site personalization tool.

-• Commanders Act : via commander1.com, French Tag Management tool, This is supposed to trigger the other trackers when the conditions are met, according to rules pre-established by Monoprix.
-Obviously, Monoprix does not take your consent into account to trigger numerous tags.
+• Commanders Act : via commander1.com, a French tag management tool.
+It is supposed to trigger the other trackers when the right conditions are met, according to rules set in advance by Monoprix.
+Clearly, Monoprix does not take your consent into account before firing numerous tags.

-• Affiliation : French affiliation tool.
-How does affiliation work?
-A website that advertises Monoprix products will receive a commission if a user clicks on this ad and then purchases a product.
+• Effiliation: a French affiliate marketing tool.
+How does affiliate marketing work?
+A website that advertises Monoprix products earns a commission if a user clicks on the ad and then buys a product.

-• Evidon : renamed Crownpeak, offers a tool for collecting consent for websites.
+• Evidon: since renamed Crownpeak, offers websites a tool for collecting consent.

-• Eulerian : French analytics, attribution (determining which advertising campaign is the most effective) and Data Management tool, it allows Monoprix to better profile you.
+• Eulerian: a French analytics, attribution (determining which advertising campaign is the most effective) and data management tool that helps Monoprix profile you more precisely.

-• Facebook : we no longer present, Facebook trackers are unfortunately omnipresent on the web.
+• Facebook: needs no introduction; Facebook trackers are unfortunately everywhere on the web.

-• Salecycle : data management tool for e-commerce sites, analyzes customer behavior to maximize Monoprix sales.
+• Salecycle: a data management tool for e-commerce sites that analyzes customer behavior to maximize Monoprix's sales.

-• 3W.Relevanc : alias 3WRégie, modestly presents itself as "the French leader in the collection, measurement, targeting and monetization of audiences and transactional data".
+• 3W.Relevanc: also known as 3WRégie, which modestly presents itself as "the French leader in the collection, measurement, targeting and monetization of audiences and transactional data".

-• Mediarithmics : French advertising space purchasing platform and data management tool, whose role I had already mentioned for Showroomprive and Fnac.
+• Mediarithmics: a French ad space buying platform and data management tool, whose role I had already covered for Showroomprive and Fnac.

-• Outbrain : world leader in sponsored articles, you have probably noticed the stupid titles at the bottom of the press articles, it's mostly them.
+• Outbrain: world leader in sponsored articles.
+You have probably noticed the trashy clickbait headlines at the bottom of news articles; that's mostly them.

-• AppNexus : via the domain adnxs.com, bought by AT&T, it is one of the leaders in adtech (far behind Google), provides an advertising space purchasing platform for advertisers, and a monetization solution for publishers.
+• AppNexus: via the domain adnxs.com, bought by AT&T, it is one of the leaders in adtech (far behind Google), providing an ad space buying platform for advertisers and a monetization solution for publishers.

-• CapitalData : via kdata.fr, a French company which profiles you by mixing your online and offline data.
-According to their website: By creating the interface between digital contact points (emails, content consultation, online purchase) and events or interactions generated in real life (store visits, shopping cart), we facilitate the implementation of digital activation strategies to develop incremental sales in store.
+• CapitalData: via kdata.fr, a French company that profiles you by combining your online and offline data.
+According to its website: By creating the interface between digital contact points (emails, content consultation, online purchase) and events or interactions generated in real life (store visits, shopping cart), we facilitate the implementation of digital activation strategies to develop incremental sales in store.

 the good monoprix cookies